taosdata/TDengine/documentation20/en/00.index/docs.md

 * [TDinsight](/tools/insight): monitoring TDengine cluster with Grafana.
 * [taosdump](/tools/taosdump): backup tool for TDengine.
 Please install `taosTools` package for it.
 * [taosBenchmark](/tools/taosbenchmark): stress test tool for TDengine.
+* [taosTools](/tools/taos-tools): taosTools are some useful tool collections for TDengine.

 ## [Connections with Other Tools](/connections)